Skip to content

 Biking

-Mountain biking in Cody offers a wide array of world-class trails and vistas thanks to our very compressed geology and vast expanses of public lands.
-There is something for everyone and enough to keep you busy for several days, and that is just to see the highlights.
-World-class is no exaggeration, and outside the Beck Lake trails, you are unlikely to encounter another rider.
+Mountain biking in Cody offers a wide array of world-class trails and vistas.
+Our public lands offer something for everyone and enough to keep you busy for several days.
+World-class is no exaggeration, and outside the Beck Lake Trail System, you are unlikely to encounter another rider.

-Beyond Beck Lake, more advanced riders have a wide choice of trails ranging from Slickrock to desert to high-alpine.
-Looking for a bike park with jumps, drops and a pump track, then head to the Beck Lake Bike Park.
+Elsewhere, more advanced riders have a wide choice of slickrock, desert, and high-alpine trails.
 The ParkCountyPedalers.org website is your jumping off point where you can learn more about the riding scene and view images and videos of local trails.

 Looking for maps of trails, they are all online at: